 Take your Identity Theft Affidavit to your local law enforcement agency to report the incident and get the police report.
 Bring the affidavit, government-issued photo identification and proof of address such as a utility bill.
 It will help to show other proof of the theft, such as financial statements showing fraudulent charges.

 Combine your FTC Identity Theft Affidavit with your police report to create an Identity Theft Report.

 Some or all of the people you deal with on significant financial matters — potentially for years — will want to see the report to be convinced that you are not the identity thief.

 Before you catch your breath, contact your employer to have electronic paychecks redirected.

 Once you have taken the steps above, start practicing good online habits to protect yourself so identity theft won’t happen again.

-If you’ve been a victim of identity theft or want to learn more about how to protect yourself from identity theft, visit U.S. Bank’s Online Security Center.
+If you’ve been a victim of identity theft or want to learn more about what to do if your identity is stolen or how to protect yourself from identity theft, visit the U.S. Bank Online Security Center.